openearth/xbeach-test-python/docs/project.rst

 Structure of the scripts
 ------------------------

-To realise the different diagnostic tests a structure of Python scripts is made (see Figure :numref:`fig-scripts-structure-overview`).
+To realise the different diagnostic tests a structure of Python scripts is made (see :numref:`fig-scripts-structure-overview`).
 At first there is a user input file where all desired parameters, setting and options are specified.
 From here these are used in the setup and analyze_this scripts.
 In the setup file the desired folder structures and XBeach input files are created for the different models within one diagnostic test.
 To create the desired bathymetries a seperate file called bathy.py is used, which is shared between all diagnostic tests.